 - 1. The school leader must be willing to set the example by examining his/her role first and doing something different as a result of that examination.
-When the leader is willing to be the first to change, others will follow. - 2.
+When the leader is willing to be the first to change, others will follow. - 5.
+Consider carefully who will add value to a meeting, especially when looking at data.What data are you looking at?Who would have the best insights on the data? - 2.
 Don't just invite the "agreers" to the table.
 If anything is going to change, everyone has to be rowing in the same direction.
-Dissenting voices often have valid insight. - 3.
+Dissenting voices often have valid insight. - 6.
+When moving from examination to putting a plan in action, consider adding members from the larger school community (i.e., bus drivers, parents, community members with a vested interest in the school, volunteers, office staff). - 3.
 Draw on everyone's expertise.
 Move the leadership of the meeting around depending on the discussion.
-Select teachers who show great strength and leadership and allow them to shine. - 4.
-Make sure everyone has a voice at the table.
+Select teachers who show great strength and leadership and allow them to shine. - 7.
+Never let the meeting be the work.
+Looking at the data and talking about what it shows is only as good as what actions result from the meeting.

+- 4. Make sure everyone has a voice at the table.
 It may be better to have more meetings with fewer people than one large meeting in which it is easy for team members to sit silently.
-Silence doesn't mean agreement.
+Silence doesn't mean agreement. - 8.
+Communicate.
+Communicate.
+Communicate.
+Find multiple methods of communication to ensure everyone knows where the school is currently (what the data shows), what the plan of action is to improve, and everyone's role in that plan.